Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 The basic user operations are organized as a request-response protocol between a user and the Transparency Log operator.

-Modifications to a user's state MUST only be persisted once the query response has been fully verified.
-Equivalently, queries that fail to verify MUST NOT modify the user's protocol state.

 Users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
 This ensures that all